sefra-shra/.github/profile/README.md

     Take a copy of the personal access token immediately after creating it, as the token will be required in the next step.

-    Following creation of a PAT, the repository administrators will automatically recieve notification via GitHub, and can then provide access approval for that token.
+    Please do not send your PAT to the repository administrators directly.
+Following creation of a PAT, the administrators will automatically recieve notification via GitHub, and can then provide access approval for that token.

 1. Create an environment variable `GITHUB_SHRA_DATA_PAT` defined as your personal access token string.
 There are different ways to do this.
 We recommend adding the following line to your `.Renviron` file, which should be located in your `R_USER` (or `HOME`) directory: